GitData-GA/GenAI/README.md

 > ⚠️ NOTICE for Python package "GeAI" ⚠️
 >
 > The Python package is currently in the development phase.
 Please exercise caution when using it, as it may not be entirely stable or free of potential issues.

-Now, you can seamlessly utilize both ChatGPT from OpenAI and Gemini Pro from Google!
-Enjoy enhanced chat conversion and the ability to engage in multiple chat sessions with ease.

-!!GenAI is now available on CRAN for R!
-Additionally, the GenAI package for Python is currently in active development.!!

 # Overview